Q. Describe the most common types of jobs you do for your clients.

 At Delray Holistic Therapy, we understand that you came for help in solving problems that happen in life.
 Problems need solutions, not dangerous & habit-forming drugs, and Delray Holistic Therapy is the place for solutions.

 Therapy & counseling are not medical specialties.
 I don't look for illnesses, and I don't attempt to "cure" you.
-If problems that trouble you vanish permanently, then I have done my job.
+If problems that trouble you vanish quickly and permanently, then I have done my job well.

 Q. If you were a customer, what do you wish you knew about your trade?
 Any inside secrets to share?